Motion of spinning particles around black hole in a dark matter halo: Conclusions

 \section{Conclusions}

 In this paper, we investigated the equatorial plane motion of a spinning test particle around the black hole immersed in a dark matter halo.
 Because of the spin-curvature coupling, the equation of particle motion is described by the MPD equation rather than the geodesic equation.
 Considering the simple case of parallel or anti-parallel spin momentum $s$ and orbital angular momentum $j$, we studied how dark matter halos affect the motion of spinning test particles using the MPD equations.
-We found that the dark matter halo can make the ISCO of the spin particle smaller, that is, the inner edge of the accretion disk of the black hole with the dark matter halo closer to the event horizon.
-This is consistent with the conclusion of the ISCO of massless particles around black holes with dark matter halos~\cite{Xavier:2023exm}.
+We mainly studied three kinds of orbits, namely MBO, ISCO, and periodic orbit.
+We found that the dark matter halo can make the MBO and ISCO of the spin particle smaller, that is, the inner edge of the accretion disk of the black hole with the dark matter halo closer to the event horizon.
+This is consistent with the conclusion of the ISCO of massless particles around black holes with dark matter halos~\cite{Cardoso:2021wlq}.
+Our research contributes to a deeper understanding of the complex gravitational interactions between black holes and dark matter halos, providing promising possibilities for future observations of the effects of dark matter in strong gravitational fields.